Skip to main content

 3. Have separate individuals who issue checks and reconcile accounts.
 Regular audits, along with checks and balances, will help prevent internal employee fraud.

 4. Reconcile accounts promptly.
-Sign up for online banking where you can manage transactions and set up alerts for account activity.
+Sign up for Business Online Banking, where you can manage transactions and set up alerts for account activity.

 5. Don’t place checks in an unsecured outgoing mailbox.
 Never put the red flag up for outgoing mail, as it shows thieves there is something available for them to steal.
 Instead, place outgoing mail in a secured Postal Service mailbox or, better yet, switch to using Bill Pay.

-6. Switch from issuing payroll/vendor checks to automatic deposits /electronic funds transfers via ACH.
-Our Business Solutions team can assist with getting your business set up to send or receive payments via ACH.
+6. Switch from issuing payroll/vendor checks to automatic deposits/electronic funds transfers via ACH.
+Our Treasury Management team can assist with getting your business set up to send or receive payments via ACH.

 7. Use Positive Pay.
 This is a free fraud mitigation tool that we provide to your business at no charge.
-As checks are presented for payment they are compared to the list of issued checks that you have provided to the Bank.
-If are any discrepancies, the check(s) are flagged for review prior to payment.
-Contact our Business Solutions department for more information.
+As checks are presented for payment, they are compared to the list of issued checks that you have provided to the Bank.
+If there are any discrepancies, the check(s) are flagged for review prior to payment.
+Contact our Treasury Management team for more information.

 Sioux Falls Police Department: (605) 367-7212